Bourbon Candied Yams recipe. Yams or Sweet Potatoes candied in brown sugar cinnamon spiced bourbon sauce.

 - Ground cinnamon

 - Ground nutmeg

 - Black Walnut Bitters*

-Wash, peel, and slice your yams into coins and set aside.
+- Wash, peel, and slice your yams into coins and set them aside.

-In a medium pot over medium-low heat melt butter and add remaining ingredients.
+- In a medium pot over medium-low heat melt butter and add the remaining ingredients.
 Toss to coat.

-Cover and cook on medium-low heat for 30 minutes or until fork tender.
+- Cover and cook on your stovetop on medium-low heat for 30 minutes or until fork tender.

 - As mentioned before you can omit the bourbon and walnut bitters.